 - 1/2 cup extra virgin olive oil

-- Healthy pinch each (~1/4 tsp) sea salt and black pepper
+- 1 healthy pinch (~1/4 tsp) each sea salt and black pepper

-- 3 Tbsp vegan parmesan cheese (sub 2 Tbsp nutritional yeast, or omit)
+- 3 Tbsp vegan parmesan cheese (or sub 2 Tbsp nutritional yeast, or omit)

 - 1 Tbsp lemon juice